mozzius/topthorn-cms/src/pages/about/index.md

     text: >-
       Steph is our Centre Manager and also runs the Millbank Livery.
-Steph trained at Newton Hall Equitation Centre and has worked at Topthorn since 2018, planning the shows and running the office in between training her own two event horses.
+Steph trained at Newton Hall Equitation Centre and has worked at Topthorn since 2018, planning the shows and running the office in-between training her own two event horses.

       Instagram: @sda.eventing